Lower Brule Indian Reservation: Representation in other media

-Jim Miller, a spiritual leader and Vietnam veteran, organized a group ride by horseback in 2012 following a vivid dream.
+Jim Miller, a spiritual leader and Vietnam War veteran, organized a group ride by horseback in 2012 following a vivid dream.
 They traveled from South Brule to Mankato, Minnesota, reaching it by December 26, the 150th anniversary of the largest mass execution in United States history.
 After bands surrendered at the end of the Dakota War of 1862, warriors were tried by a US military tribunal.
 Thirty-nine Dakota warriors were sentenced to be executed by hanging, and one was spared.
 More than 250 men were held several years as prisoners.
 The group from South Brule made their ride to encourage healing and reconciliation, both within their group, and for the people they encountered.
 A documentary film, Dakota 38, was made of their journey, and they are distributing it for free, as part of the healing.